skilobyte/illumio-flowlogs/README.md

 80,tcp,tag1
 80,tcp,TAG1
 ```
-Entries in Example-1 are treated as duplicate records.
-However, entries in Example-2 are treated as unique records.
+In Example-1, the input is treated as duplicate records.
+However, input from Example-2 is treated as unique records.